GOTAM672/FireFlyBlogs/content/posts/GSoC-Week1.md

 #### Progress Made:

 - Completed the setup of the development environment and configured the project structure.
+- Gathered all the necessary documents that will help in this project such as <b>GObject, GTK</b> etc.
-- Took inspiration from other panels to implement a new system panel.
+- Took inspiration from other panels(specially <b>Accessibility panel</b>) to implement a new system panel.
-- successfully implemented a new system panel.
+- Successfully implemented a new empty system panel.

 #### Deliverables:
+Link to the merge request: [!1800](https://gitlab.gnome.org/GNOME/gnome-control-center/-/merge_requests/1800).
+I will push all the c

 #### Issues and Challenges: